jgcardozo/jgcardozo/README.md

 <h3 align="left">Other Skills:</h3>
 <p align="left">
 Agile methodologies such as Scrum, Kanban.
-Business Intelligence
+Business Intelligence using ETL.
 </p>